Kirsten Reicherter, HCC Online student, knows the benefit of taking online classes at her own pace.... Read More

 The Selection Process is Point Driven:

 An applicant’s file is complete when items 1-7 are in his/her file.
 Applicants whose files are complete are scheduled for the group interview around April 1st.
 As part of the interview, applicants will be given points for punctuality, attire, and the writing sample.
 A point system is used to determine the best qualified applicants who are then sent letters of acceptance.
 These individuals must respond to their acceptance letter by the date indicated in the letter.
 Failure to return the acceptance by the date provided will result in the loss of a position in the class.

 Additional Points Award for the following: CNA (<6 month), CMA, College English, College or Intermediate Algebra.

-All application materials must be in the nursing office by April 1.
+All application materials must be in the nursing office in Atchison, Kansas by April 1.
 Applicants will be directed as to how to obtain a criminal background check and a drug screen in the acceptance letter.
 Nursing applicants must be 18 years old by graduation from the Practical Nursing Program and able to perform the physical and mental activities required of nurses.